Difference Between Song and Hymn

 What is a Song?

 A song refers to an informal song sung in churches in the praise of God.
-Also called worship song or praise song, it has music as the main defining feature.
+Also called a worship song or praise song, it has music as the main defining feature.
 Praise songs are inseparable from their music.

 Generally speaking, these songs represent a distinct approach to theology, worship, and music.
 Every worship song has its own music and lyrics.

-Praise songs are sung in unison and therefore, involve no four part harmony.
+Praise songs are sung in unison and, therefore, involve no four-part harmony.
 The music range is limited and not influenced by classical songs.
 Praise songs are sung by a single individual or a group.

 Consequently, these songs call for the leadership of a single person or a group.
 A number of musical instruments are used when singing the songs.